prachi288/Aeropolis_booking_codebase/notes.md

 ## Mysql is MVCC(Multi Version Concurrency Control)
 - compatible to allow multiple transaction to read and write to same data.

+* Cron jobs are scheduled at recurring intervals,specified using a format based on unix-cron.